Sustainable Housing Development (10 Credits) URBAN5097

 Intended Learning Outcomes of Course

-■ evaluate what sustainability means from an environmental, economic and socio-cultural perspective and critically analyse the role of sustainability in policy for housing development;
+■ Explain what sustainability means from an environmental, economic and socio-cultural perspective and critically analyse the role of sustainability in policy for housing development;

-■ explain the policy context for housing development, including: housing policy, urban policy and planning and urban design policy, and analyse the impact of land availability, urban containment and compact cities, greenfield/brownfield development and affordability;
+Describe the policy context for housing development (including: housing policy, urban policy and planning and urban design policy), and analyse the impact of land availability, urban containment and compact cities, greenfield/brownfield development and affordability on sustainable housing outcomes;

-■ explain the process of sustainable housing design and evaluate current issues in housing design, including: accessibility, energy use and environmental sustainability;
+■ Explain the process of sustainable housing design and develop a critical awareness of current critical issues in housing design (including: accessibility, energy use, zero carbon development, modular and off-site construction).

 Minimum Requirement for Award of Credits